-The Dallas Mavericks voided forward Rashard Lewis’s contract on Wednesday.
+The Dallas Mavericks void forward Rashard Lewis’s contract on Wednesday.
 The move was made after learning that Lewis will need to have surgery.

 “It came to our attention during Rashard Lewis’ physical that he is in need of a medical procedure on his right knee,” Mavericks president of basketball operations Donnie Nelson said in a statement.
 “We wish him all the best for a speedy recovery and continued success in his remarkable career.”

-Lewis’ future or when he could play again is unknown at this time.
-This upcoming season will be his 17th in the NBA if a team signs him.
+Lewis’s future is unknown at this time.
+At this time it is unknown how long Lewis will be out.
+This upcoming season will be his 17th in the NBA.